Updated for 2017!

 5) ChicoBag Travel Pack: $30

-This began as an upgraded version of ChicoBag’s original daypack, but this one eventually replaced the original, with more features and more flexibility.
+This began as an upgraded version of ChicoBag’s original daypack, but this one eventually replaced the original, offering more features and more flexibility than the first.

 - Capacity: 15 L